-One great thing about Japan is that the splendor of all four seasons can be appreciated wherever you live.
-And this heightened awareness of seasonal beauty is complemented nicely by Japan’s plentiful mountains, forests, beaches, and even a desert (!) meaning that a change of scenery is a simple train or bus ride away.
+One great thing about Japan is that all four seasons’ splendor can be appreciated wherever you live.
+And this heightened awareness of seasonal beauty is complemented nicely by Japan’s plentiful mountains, forests, beaches, and even a desert (!), meaning that a change of scenery is a simple train or bus ride away.

-Ask anyone here in the Tokyo area where you can see autumn colors, and they’ll tell you places like Hakone; an hour south of Yokohama, Mt.
+Ask anyone here in the Tokyo area where you can see autumn colors.
+They’ll tell you places like Hakone; an hour south of Yokohama, Mt.
 Takao; about 2 hours west of Shinjuku, or Nikko; around 2 hours north of Ueno Station.
 These places are certainly beautiful and widely-known fall “leafing” spots, but they are also a good distance from the center of town, making them prime candidates for perhaps a day trip on the weekend (be prepared for crowds!)

 However, there are some pretty good spots in town where you can catch the fall colors without having to plan nearly as hard.